aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/data-source/find-type-of-x-and-y-values-of-points-in-chart-series/_index.md

 ---

 ## **Possible Usage Scenarios**
-Sometime, you want to know the type of X and Y values of chart points in a series.
+Sometimes, you want to know the type of X and Y values of chart points in a series.
 Aspose.Cells for Python via .NET provides [**ChartPoint.x_value_type**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chartpoint/x_value_type/) and [**ChartPoint.y_value_type**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chartpoint/y_value_type/) properties that can be used for this purpose.
-Please note, you will have to call [**Chart.calculate()**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/calculate/#) method before you could use these properties effectively.
+Please note that you will have to call [**Chart.calculate()**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/calculate/#) method before you can use these properties effectively.

 ## **Find Type of X and Y Values of Points in Chart Series**
 The following sample code loads the [sample Excel file](64716905.xlsx) and accesses the first chart inside the first worksheet.
-It then calls the [**Chart.calculate()**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/calculate/#) method and finds the type of X and Y values of first chart point and prints them on console.
+It then calls the [**Chart.calculate()**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/calculate/#) method, finds the type of X and Y values of the first chart point, and prints them to the console.
 Please see the console output shown below for a reference.

 ## **Sample Code**
 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-FindTypeOfXandYValuesOfPointsInChartSeries.py" >}}